yuzvendhrachahal-dev/QA_Automation/README.md

 ## 📌 Overview

 This project is an AI-powered QA automation system designed to simulate and validate user flows such as login, checkout, and payment processes.
-It leverages browser automation to execute test steps and capture visual evidence for each stage.
+It uses browser automation to execute test steps and capture screenshots for each stage.

 ---

-## 🧠 Key Features
+## 🧠 Features

-* Automated end-to-end test execution
+* Automated end-to-end testing
 * Step-by-step screenshot capture
-* Modular backend architecture
+* Supports multiple flows (e.g., USD, MYR)
-* Lightweight frontend interface
+* Backend API-driven architecture
-* Support for multiple test scenarios (e.g., USD, MYR flows)
+* Simple frontend UI for triggering flows

 ---